 Planning for Renewable Energy Developments - Volume 2 (pdf 1.5mb opens in new window)

 The National Planning Policy Framework (NPPF) states that minerals planning authorities should plan for a steady and adequate supply of aggregates by preparing an annual Local Aggregate Assessment, based on a rolling average of 10 years sales data, relevant local information, and an assessment of all supply options.
 Authorities can carry out this task individually or jointly with one or several other authority(s).

 Minerals planning authorities are required to cooperate with neighbouring authorities to co-ordinate for a planned approach to ensure adequate minerals provision.
 The Yorkshire and Humber region contains seventeen unitary authorities and one county council.
 This Local Aggregate Assessment has been produced by, and for, the four Humber mineral planning authorities:

 The Regional Aggregate Working Party (RAWP) ceased to exist after March 2011.
 An interim Yorkshire and Humber Aggregate Minerals Working Group meeting took place in June 2012 when it was agreed that the sub-regional approach was still the most appropriate option, primarily because some of the available data is only available in a sub-regional format and there are well-established working relationships.

-The Local Aggregates Assessment will provide part of the evidence base for the Joint Mineral Plan for Hull and the East Riding, and was required to be produced by the NPPF before the Joint Mineral Plan could progress.
+The Local Aggregates Assessment provides part of the evidence base for the Joint Mineral Plan for Hull and the East Riding, and is required by the NPPF.

-The NPPF requires authorities to continue to prepare Local Aggregate Assessments on an annual basis, and the survey data will be updated annually with the help of the Yorkshire and Humber Aggregates Working Party.
+Assessments are updated on an annual basis and aggregates operator survey data will be updated annually with the help of the Yorkshire and Humber Aggregates Working Party.